 - Alimony issues

-- Real property to divide.
+- Real property to divide

 Unfortunately, I have seen many instances where not hiring an attorney for an uncontested divorce resulted in disaster.
-Sometime there is simply no way to fix these mistakes after the fact.
+Sometimes there is no way to fix these mistakes after the fact.
 The following are just a few examples of the uncontested divorce disasters that could have been avoided by hiring a lawyer:

 - The termination date for alimony was incorrectly omitted.
 As result, the party paying alimony was forced to pay permanent alimony, when he mistakenly believed that alimony would terminate after a year or two.

-- The parties agreement failed to properly handle the division of the martial home.
+- The parties agreement failed to properly handle the division of the marital home.
 As a result, the spouse who did not get the residence, was pursued by the bank, and was forced to pay the loan on the house.